 Undergo significant changes in personality and behavior.
-It's not unusual for people with moderate Alzheimer's disease to develop unfounded suspicions — for example, to become convinced that friends, family or professional caregivers are stealing from them or that a spouse is having an affair.
+It's not unusual during the moderate dementia stage for people to develop unfounded suspicions — for example, to become convinced that friends, family or professional caregivers are stealing from them or that a spouse is having an affair.
 Others may see or hear things that aren't really there.

 Individuals often grow restless or agitated, especially late in the day.
 Some people may have outbursts of aggressive physical behavior.

 In the late stage of the disease, called severe dementia due to Alzheimer's disease, mental function continues to decline, and the disease has a growing impact on movement and physical capabilities.